 I field a lot of inquires from defendants regarding the length of time their DWI case is taking (or took to conclude) – and whether these delays are grounds for a dismissal.

 Below is an overview of the issue (speedy trial) in the context of a NJ DWI charge.
 Remember, every case is different and fact sensitive.
-Presenting this defense issue, like much of the law, is as much an art at it is science.
+Presenting this defense issue, like much of the law, is as much art as it is science.

 In State v.
 Cahill, 213 N.J.
 253 (2013), the New Jersey Supreme Court examined the constitutional right to a speedy trial in the context of a DWI charge.
 The Court instructed, “[p]rompt disposition of criminal or quasi-criminal charges addresses the interest of the accused to be treated fairly … and prevents prejudice to the accused.”
 Id. at 276.